Dangerous and offensive trades: Early sanitary reform (1840s-1860s)

 In response to recurring cholera outbreaks, the Royal Commission on the Health of Towns was established in 1843.
 Its reports (published in 1844-45) strongly criticized the overcrowded, filth-laden conditions of urban housing and infrastructure, calling for unified sanitary authorities empowered to enforce drainage, paving, and water-supply reforms.
 These concerns yielded a series of Nuisance Removal and Disease Prevention Acts.
-The 1846 Act allowed local authorities to act on “nuisances” certified by medical practitioners, and to issue orders to deintensify these threats to health.
+The Nuisances Removal, etc. Act 1846 (9 & 10 Vict. c.
+96) allowed local authorities to act on “nuisances” certified by medical practitioners, and to issue orders to deintensify these threats to health.

-The Public Health Act of 1848 further consolidated powers: it created a Local Board of Health, allowed for the formation of other local health boards, and empowered them to appoint Medical Officers of Health and sanitary inspectors tasked with identifying and eliminating health hazards.
+The Public Health Act 1848 further consolidated powers: it created a local board of health, allowed for the formation of other local health boards, and empowered them to appoint medical officers of health and sanitary inspectors tasked with identifying and eliminating health hazards.
 Nevertheless, the 1848 reforms were permissive rather than mandatory; without strong enforcement and funding, many local boards failed to act decisively.

 By 1866, reformers strengthened these powers through the Sanitary Act 1866, which obliged local councils to inspect their districts, remove nuisances, and act against health risks.
 It also expanded authorities’ responsibilities for house drainage and water supply.